artefazosya/Norbu_App/index.md

 There are just two significant traffic sources for now.
 - Probably, it will make sense to **choose another potentially successful traffic source to develop**: e.g. social networks.
 - Plus, improve existing sources, for example, **perform Google Play Optimization** (if not yet).
-Currently, not all key words result in finding Norbu app: searching "meditation", "mindfullness", "breathing" do not result in finding Norbu app, but searching "stress" or "stress control" - does.
+Currently, not all relevant keywords result in finding Norbu app: searching "meditation", "mindfulness", "breathing" do not result in finding Norbu app, but searching "stress" or "stress control" - does.
-- We would recommend to **start a referral program**, invites with promocodes as it could be a new channel of traffic, plus - social connection promotes retention.
+- We would recommend to **start a referral program**, invites with promo codes as it could be a new channel of traffic, plus - social connection promotes retention.

 ## OS and devices
 **Android OS and mobile phones are the most popular choices**.
-It would be interesting to know why the app isn't yet popular on iOS? is it new or lacks some functionality?
+It would be interesting to know why the app isn't yet popular on iOS?
+Is it new or lacks some functionality?

 ## Conclusion
-1. Retention and uninstall rate are pretty normal comparing with other mobile apps.
-Several different strategies to improve retention are proposed below.
+1. Retention and uninstall rate are pretty normal compared with other mobile apps.
+Several different strategies to improve retention are proposed above.
-2. We would recommend to diversify OS, traffic sources and attract users from different countries.
+2. We would recommend diversifying OS, traffic sources and attracting users from different countries.
+3. We have noticed that app navigation is a bit puzzling and there are multiple ways to get to one exercise.
+As event funnels show many users get lost and do not finish chosen exercises.
+We suggest working with a UX specialist to simplify app navigation.
+This will also allow us to understand when and why users are lost during the app data analysis in the future.
+4. We would advise to improve data collection: get more information about users (if they approve), e.g. age, gender, stress reasons.
+Improve app logging